househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 `property_count` on `City`, `State`, `Neighborhood` and multiple `Schools`.
-Instead of publishing events when a `Property` is added or deleted, we add the property's `post_code_id`, `city_id`, `state_id`, `neighborhood_id` and `school_id` to a set in Redis.
+Instead of publishing events when a `Property` is added or deleted, we add the property's `post_code_id`, `city_id`, `state_id`, `neighborhood_id` and `school_id` to a Redis set.
 Then we run a cron job every 6 hours to update the documents corresponding to each of those IDs.

 This alternative approach to synchronization reduced the number of pub-sub